 I enjoy sharing happy information with my readers.
 Life was happy.
 I was always looking for more and I was eager to share the lessons I learned with my friends and students.
 I hoped that by sharing exacting details about exactly how much of an over-achiever I was would inspire other people to train more.
 I’m not sure that strategy ever worked, but I was proud to list my annual accomplishments in the hopes that it would.

 Then I got cancer.
 Life wasn’t so happy anymore.
 I only had five to 10 years left to live.
 My perspective changed.
 Suddenly, taking lots of new courses and spending hundreds of hours in shooting/fighting practice just wasn’t as important anymore.
 I decided I would rather spend my limited remaining time with loved ones and working on creating a legacy rather than totaling up and chronicling my accomplishments in a given year.
-I haven’t done a yearly update since 2019.
+I haven’t done a full yearly update since 2019.

 I think it is the job of a professional instructor to remain up to date in their fields of endeavor.
 I won’t stop taking classes as long as I am teaching these skill sets.
 I vow to never become one of those instructors whose peak instructional training is a weekend NRA class.